And when they had eaten enough, they lightened the ship, and cast out the wheat into the sea.

 But we desire to hear of thee what thou thinkest: for as concerning this sect, we know that every where it is spoken against.

 And when they had appointed him a day, there came many to him into [his] lodging; to whom he expounded and testified the kingdom of God, persuading them concerning Jesus, both out of the law of Moses, and [out of] the prophets, from morning till evening.

 And some believed the things which were spoken, and some believed not.

-they were persuaded
+they were being persuaded

-they have been dubious
+they were being dubious

 And when they agreed not among themselves, they departed, after that Paul had spoken one word, Well spake the Holy Ghost by Esaias the prophet unto our fathers,

 And Paul dwelt two whole years in his own hired house, and received all that came in unto him,